-If you own a barometer, you will need to know how to calibrate the barometer.
+If you want an accurate weather forecast, you will need to know how to calibrate a barometer.

 A barometer is a device that measures atmospheric pressure.
 The pressure readings can be used to determine the weather conditions.
 It can tell you if it's going to rain or not, or even if the weather is going to change.
 However, if the instrument isn't calibrated, the readings may not be accurate.